-Judo's Board Charter requires that the Board comprise at least five Directors, the majority of whom must be independent, unless otherwise agreed and approved by APRA.
+Clause 2.3 of the Charter requires that the Board comprise at least six Directors, the majority of whom must be nonexecutive Directors and independent, unless otherwise agreed and approved by APRA at the appropriate time.

-The Board is comprised of eight Directors, five of whom are independent.
-Judo has disclosed details of the independent Directors in its Annual Report.
+The Board is comprised of seven Directors, of whom five are independent.
+Judo has disclosed details of which Directors are independent in its annual report.